mdn/mdn/README.md

 * Under `"participate"`, you should provide URLs that will help potential contributors or users of the project find assistance.
     * `"home"` should always be a link to the [MDN home page](https://developer.mozilla.org/).
     * `"docs"` should be a link to a page that explains the usage of the project, or to the page on MDN most closely affiliated with the example.
 For example, if the project is an example that's a key part of a guide article on MDN, this URL should refer to that article.
-    * `"mailing-list"` should link to a [Mozilla mailing list](https://lists.mozilla.org/listinfo) where the reader of the article can get help with the technology or concepts demonstrated by the code.
+    * `"mailing-list"` should link to the [Category on Discourse](https://discourse.mozilla.org/) or [Mozilla mailing list](https://lists.mozilla.org/listinfo) where the reader of the article can get help with the technology or concepts demonstrated by the code.
+If there is no specific topic or mailing list, then link to the [MDN Category on Discourse](https://discourse.mozilla.org/c/mdn).
     * `"irc"` should link to an appropriate place to get help understanding the code.
 If an appropriate [Mozilla IRC channel](https://wiki.mozilla.org/IRC#Commonly_Used_Mozilla_IRC_Channels) exists, link to that channel.
-Otherwise, you can link to the MDN content contributors' channel, [dev-mdc](https://www.mozilla.org/about/forums/#dev-mdc).
+Otherwise, you can link to the MDN content contributors' channel, [#mdn](irc://irc.mozilla.org/#mdndev).
 * The `"keywords"` array should be an array of terms which describe the project's purpose or usage.
 A good guideline is to use the same values we use when tagging MDN articles (except in all lower-case); see [How to properly tag pages](https://developer.mozilla.org/en-US/docs/MDN/Contribute/Howto/Tag) on MDN.

 ## Making changes to MDN repositories